 WP1 | A high-level view of the tasks related to a specific work package.
 Numbering or otherwise distinguishing the work packages makes it easier to refer to them in meetings or status reports. |

 WP | The sub-task related to the high-level work package.
-I would recommend creating sub-tasks to represent a level of effort of four hours or more.
-I would not recommend creating sub-tasks for any effort that is less than four hours. |
+I would recommend creating sub-tasks to represent a level of effort of four hours or more. |

 Work Package Number and Name | A description of the work package |